Pierre Loti: Biography

 Loti's later publications include: La Troisième jeunesse de Mme Prune (The Third Youth of Mrs. Plum, 1905), which resulted from a return visit to Japan and once again hovers between narrative and travelog; Les Désenchantées (The Unawakened, 1906); La Mort de Philae (The Death of Philae, 1908), recounting a trip to Egypt; Judith Renaudin (produced at the Théâtre Antoine, 1898), a five-act historical play that Loti presented as based on an episode in his family history; and, in collaboration with Emile Vedel, a translation of William Shakespeare's King Lear, produced at the Théâtre Antoine in 1904.
 Les Désenchantées, which concerned women of the Turkish harem, was based like many of Loti's books, on fact.
 It has, however, become clear that Loti was in fact the victim of a hoax by three prosperous Turkish women.

 In 1912 at the Century Theatre in New York City, Loti mounted a production of The Daughter of Heaven, a George Egerton adaptation of his French play La fille du ciel, commissioned in March 1903 by Sarah Bernhardt, written in collaboration with Judith Gautier and published in 1911.
 The play was never performed in France, since apparently Bernhardt lost interest when she learned she would have to wear a black wig over her red hair.
 In New York the title role was performed by Viola Allen.

 He died in 1923 in Hendaye and was interred on the island of Oléron with a state funeral.

 Loti was an inveterate collector and his marriage into wealth helped him support this habit.
 His house in Rochefort, a remarkable reworking of two adjacent bourgeois row houses, is preserved as a museum.
 One elaborately tiled room is an Orientalist fantasia of a mosque, including a small fountain and five ceremoniously draped coffins containing desiccated bodies.
 Another room evokes a medieval banqueting hall.
-Loti's own bedroom is rather like a monk's cell, but mixes Christian and Muslim religious artifacts.
+Loti's own bedroom is rather like a monk's cell, but mixes Christian, Persian and Muslim religious artifacts.
 The courtyard described in The Story of a Child, with the fountain built for him by his older brother, is still there.
 There is also a museum in Istanbul named after him located on a hill where Loti used to spend his free time during his sojourn in Turkey.